nasuni-labs/nasuni-mcp-desktop/README.md

 #### VS Code

-The config file `.vscode/mcp.json` would look like this:
+For VS Code, the config file `.vscode/mcp.json` would look like this:
 ```json
 {
 	"servers": {